Clayton Kershaw soaks in the applause in his last regular-season start at Dodger Stadium

 “Not a lot of people get this opportunity,” he said, “so I’m just super grateful for it.”

-Roberts said it was too early to say whether Kershaw would make another start next week, when the Dodgers visit Arizona and Seattle to conclude the regular season.
+Kershaw said he would make another start next week in Seattle, where the Dodgers end the regular season.

 This story has been updated to correct that this will be Kershaw’s last home start in the regular season, not his last regular-season start overall.